digicroo/pure-vhdl-fft/vivado/fft-utilization-test/README.md

 This is a Vivado project and script to generate utilization report for different combinations of generics.
+Tested in Vivado 2019.1

 1. Open the project
 2. In Vivado tcl console run: